-３K and３高, meaning “three high”, stand for “高学歴、高身長、高収入“, which literally means “high education background, high height, and high salary”.
-This word used to be popular among girls to describe their ideal men who are highly educated (e.g. go to a prestigious university), very tall (e.g. over 180 cm), and have a high-salary job.
-Although this word has become obsolete per se, the popularity of such men has never ever faded away, of course.
+３K and３高, meaning “three highs”, stand for “高学歴、高身長、高収入“, which literally means “high education background, high height, and high salary”.
+This word used to be very popular among girls to describe their ideal men who are highly educated (e.g. go to a prestigious university), very tall (e.g. over 180 cm), and have a high-salary job.
+Although this word has become obsolete per se, the popularity of such men has never ever faded away, needless to say.
 In fact, young people nowadays use another term, “ハイスペック” (“high-spec”) or “ハイスペ” in short, to describe those attractive men in a less explicit manner.
 However, compared to ３K or ３高, ハイスペック is more gender-neutral and used by both men and women to describe people who have impressive skills and careers in general.

 ガーン and がびーん are both exclamations which you say when you are disappointed/shocked in a bad way (e.g. when you know you’ve failed an exam).
 It is still used sometimes in manga or anime (e.g. ちびまる子ちゃん), but rarely heard in real life anymore.

 ヨロピク is a joking way of saying “よろしく”, a very common Japanese greeting which you use when they ask someone to do something, or when you show your willingness to build a good relationship with someone.
 See also: 7 Ways of Saying/Writing よろしく (yoroshiku) in Japanese